eclipse-archived/ceylon-lang.org/documentation/1.2/reference/statement/if.md

 * [`nonempty` conditions](../conditions/#nonempty_conditions).

-These conditions narrow the type of a reference within the associated block, and in later conditions in the condition list.
+These conditions narrow the type of a reference within the associated block, and in later conditions in the condition list and the rest of the control structure.

 <!-- try: -->
     void printSqrt(Object x) {